rkrn/databento-python/README.md

 - pyarrow = ">=13.0.0"
 - requests = ">=2.25.1"
 - zstandard = ">=0.21.0"

+The library is fully compatible with the latest distribution of Anaconda 3.9 and above.

 ## Installation
 To install the latest stable version of the package from PyPI: